 - 2 jalapeño peppers seeded, ribs removed, and finely diced

 - 1 teaspoon smoked paprika

 - 1 teaspoon ground coriander

-- salt and pepper to taste
+- kosher salt and black pepper to taste

-- Juice of 1 lime
+- juice of 1 lime

 - This soup can be made in bulk and frozen for up to 6 months in an airtight container.